 The first thing to consider is that the LinkedIn summary is part of a whole.
 When you optimize your LinkedIn profile, whether it’s for prospecting, SEO, engagement, or any other purpose, you’re not optimizing just one element.
 You’re doing it as a whole.

-To optimize your LinkedIn account, work on your URL, your profile picture, your resume, your summary, your activity, your Social Selling index, and even your title!
-The LinkedIn summary is part of this package.
-An Internet user who arrives on your profile will look at several elements.
+To optimize your LinkedIn account, work on your URL, your profile picture, your resume, your summary, your posts, your social selling index, and even your title!
+The LinkedIn summary is part of a package.
+An internet user who arrives on your profile will look at several elements.

 These elements must be coherent, in the information, but also in the tone!
 If, like many LinkedIn influencers or Top Voices of the network, you use “you” and emojis in your LinkedIn posts, use them in your summary!

 Personal branding requires consistency in your profile.
-By creating a united and original communication, you will be able to reach millions of users of the media more easily.
+By creating a united and original communication strategy, you will be able to reach millions of users online more easily.

 2. Work on your summary to improve your LinkedIn referencing

-Did you know that?
-LinkedIn also has an internal search algorithm.
-And who says search algorithm says… referencing!
+Did you know that LinkedIn also has an internal search algorithm?
+And a search algorithm means… referencing!
 When recruiters are looking for new candidates for a position on the professional social network, they can type the title of the position in the LinkedIn search bar.